Netflix warns users against password sharing: Your "account is for you and the people you live with"

 Users who want to share Netflix with someone who lives outside their household can either "buy an extra member" for an added price of $7.99 per month, or they can transfer existing profiles to new memberships.

-The announcement in January that Netflix would no longer allow users to share their passwords broadly roiled its fan base.
+The January announcement that Los Gatos-based Netflix would no longer allow users to share their passwords broadly roiled its fan base.
 The strategy revealed a 180-degree shift for the streaming company, which once encouraged password sharing as a way to attract more viewers.

 "Love is sharing a password," the company tweeted six years ago.